ab3llini/Transformer-VQA/README.md

-# VQA-Transformers
+# Transformer-VQA

 #### Overview

 This repository contains the implementation of a Transformer-based VQA architecture.

+> Disclaimer: this project was developed as a **Masters thesis** (*Towards Open-Ended VQA Models using Transformers*) for the **University of Illinois at Chicago** and **Politecnico di Milano** by me, Alberto Mario Bellini, with the help of my advisors prof. Matteo Matteucci, prof. Mark James Carman and prof. Natalie Parde.

-Most VQA systems usually address the task as if it was classificatio; this work, developed as a Masters thesis, aims to overcome this limitation by exploiting the power of language models such as GPT-2 to generate answers in an autoregressive fashion.
+Most VQA systems usually address the task as if it was classification; this works tries to overcome this limitation by exploiting the power of language models such as GPT-2 to generate answers in an autoregressive fashion.

 More specifically, we employ **OpenAI's GPT-2 **small (117M) and combine it with **VGGNet-11** to extract features from both the question and the image.
 Afterwards, using a CoAttention Mechanism we bring the two modalities down into a common subsbace where a higher level representaion is computed.
 Finally, we concatenate the attention output back with GPT-2 hidden states and connect back the Transformer head over the vocabulary of words.